jlshen2011/leetcode/README.md

 # Selected Reading List on Modern Machine Learning
-Below is my personal reading list on a variety of topics of modern machine learning.
-Different from many reading list you may find available online, I have went through all of the materials on this list myself and am sure that you'll more or less benefit from it.
+Below is my reading list on a variety of topics of modern machine learning.
+Different from many reading list you may find available online, I have went through all of the listed materials myself and so am sure that you'll more or less benefit from it.

 ### All-Purpose Books